Manishearth/manishearth.github.io/source/drafts/diplomat.md

 I originally [designed][design-doc] Diplomat in 2021 as a response to the question "What is the best way to expose ICU4X (A Rust library) to other programming languages?".
 For context, while written in Rust, one of ICU4X's core design goals was to be available to any programming language, starting with a core set and expanding over time.
 This is in contrast to the existing Unicode libraries [ICU4C] and [ICU4J], which serve C/C++ and Java respectively.

 In the long run, for such a project, tooling becomes a necessity.
 If ICU4X was just being exposed to a single language, this could potentially be feasible: someone manually writes FFI for every new API that gets written in Rust, and you need to ramp up at least part of the team on writing FFI for one particular language.
 However, as the number of languages you wish to support grows, this becomes more and more untenable.
-It is unreasonable to expect most members of an engineering team on the FFI peculiarities of C++, JS, Dart, the JVM, etc.
+It is unreasonable to expect most members of an engineering team to be experts on the FFI peculiarities of C++, JS, Dart, the JVM, etc.

-When we were getting started, I performed [an investigation][tooling-investigation] of the available tooling at the time, and arrived a the conclusion that none of the existing tools served our use case: a library in Rust wishing to expose an API to multiple languages.
+When we were getting started, I performed [an investigation][tooling-investigation] of the available tooling at the time, and arrived at the conclusion that none of the existing tools served our use case: a library in Rust wishing to expose an API to multiple languages.
 Some of these tools answered part of the story but would need to be stitched together with other work.
 I also wrote down a design for my "pie in the sky FFI tool" that I figured would be too much of a yak shave to build, but would fill this gap in the Rust FFI tooling ecosystem I have felt for a long time.
 In the meantime, we stuck to manually written C bindings as we were still figuring stuff out.

 One of the core reasons the existing FFI tools didn't work was that they weren't "unidirectional", they were "bidirectional", or "unidirectional" in the opposite direction.